nodejs/node/doc/api/domain.md

         // But don't keep the process open just for that! killtimer.unref();

-        // stop taking new requests.
+        // Stop taking new requests.
         server.close();

         // Let the master know we're dead.
 This will trigger a